ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 info bash | grep -n "GNU"
 ```

 The `info` utility sends its result to the output stream.
 This stream is associated with the monitor by default.
 Therefore, you see the information in the terminal window.
+You do not get it in our case because of the pipeline.

-The vertical bar `|` means pipeline.
+The vertical bar `|` means the pipeline operator.
 When you add it after the `info` call, the utility's output comes to the pipeline.
 You should add another command after the `|` symbol.
 This command receives the data from the pipeline.
 This is the `grep` call in our example.

 The general algorithm of our command looks like this: